 Salvation arrived via an inexpensive masticating juicer which yields far better results with pineapples and nearly everything else.
 With a carefully selected ripe pineapple, I get between a half and a full quart of high-quality pineapple juice, begging to be used in tropical libations.

 Problem solved, right?
 Unfortunately, despite my extensive library of Tiki recipes, I soon was bemoaning that many recipes utilizing pineapple juice only call for three-quarters of an ounce or less.
 As a simple home Tikitender, it can take weeks to use at that rate.
-Frustrated over making the same set of high-pineapple usage recipes over and over – Mr. Bali Hais, Boo Loos, Chartreuse Swizzles, Pina Coladas, and others, I took matters into my own hands and devised my Pineapple Grove Swizzle.
+Frustrated over making the same set of high-pineapple usage recipes over and over – Mr. Bali Hais, Boo Loos, Chartreuse Swizzles, Pina Coladas, and others, I took matters into my own hands and devised my Passion Grove Swizzle.

 In mulling over what to include, I wanted some of my favorite flavors while keeping it light and fresh rather than a heavy spice bomb like a Rum Barrel.
 For lighter tropical drinks, I reach for lemon rather than lime.
 Regarding the falernum, I wanted healthy ginger notes to combine beautifully with the pineapple juice.
 As such, you might go with a darker, commercial falernum like Maggie’s Farm, rather than Velvet Falernum.
 Of course it’s fun to make your own at home.